courtneytern/HBIO-T1D-Thesis/README.md

 ### QC/Analysis Pipeline

-1. filtering_R2vsMAF.R
+1. filtering_R2vsAF.R
    1. Counts number of each type of imputed variant
    2. Generates data for table 3
-   3. Filters by Rsq and MAF and returns the SNPs that should be filtered out
+   3. Filters by Rsq and AF and returns the SNPs that should be filtered out
-   4. Plots the Rsq vs MAF for 1KG and multiethnic reference panel
+   4. Plots the Rsq vs AF for 1KG and multiethnic reference panel
 2. filterVCF_makeBinary.sh
 3. updateFamIDs.sh
 4. make_freq.sh